Yassin-Ibrahim5/Ecommerce-App/README.md

 * **State Management**: Global state management with Redux Toolkit for a predictable data flow.
 * **Product Catalog**: Browse and filter a wide range of products.
 * **Cart Functionality**: Add products to your cart, and manage quantities.
-* **API Integration**: Uses the RouteMS API for product data, authentication, and more.
+* **API Integration**: Uses the Route Academy - Ecommerce API for product data, authentication, and more.

 ---